-"I am pleased to say that Morgan Sindall has kept to the University’s design principles and suppliers wherever possible.
+"I am pleased to say that Morgan Sindall Construction has kept to the University’s design principles and suppliers wherever possible.
 For that reason we are encouraged that the completed works will be as close to our concept design as possible.
 Your approach in involving HSE in your health and safety management is to be applauded."S W Bravender

 University of Leeds